-Academic, Sport, Music and Art Scholarships are available for 11+ and 13+, with the addition of Drama at 16+ entry, as well as means-tested financial bursaries for families who may not be able to afford the fees.
+Academic, Sport, Music, Art and Drama Scholarships are available for 11+ and 16+ entry, as well as means-tested financial bursaries for families who may not be able to afford the fees.

-Applications for Scholarships and Bursaries should be indicated at the time of registration on the Registration Form.
+Applications for Scholarships and Bursaries must be indicated at the time of registration on the registration form.

 A number of scholarships are available for Senior School and Sixth Form candidates who fulfil the normal academic requirements for entry into the College.
 Scholarships are awarded at the Headmaster’s discretion, following the appropriate assessment and interview, on the basis of merit to the most able or to candidates who show considerable potential.
 The maximum value of scholarship awards is 50% of the tuition fees each year.
 Scholarships are usually tenable throughout a student’s time at the College.

-At 11+ entry Academic Scholarships are available as well as scholarships to recognise talent and ability in Sport, Music and Art.
+At 11+ entry Academic Scholarships are available as well as scholarships to recognise talent and ability in Sport, Music, Drama and Art.
 They are awarded on equal basis to students from the Junior School and external applicants.

 Sixth Form Academic Scholarships are available to both current Eltham College students and external applicants.
 Drama Scholarships can be applied for as well as a limited number of Sports, Music and Art Scholarships.